msanaullahsahar/Blynk-Local-Server-Auto-Installer-For-Windows-OS/README.md

 ```
 cd C:\Users\$env:UserName\Desktop\rawFolder
 ```
-4. Type the following command in powershell window, reply with **Y** and Hit ENTER Key.
+4. Type the following command in powershell window, reply with **A** and Hit ENTER Key.

 ```
 set-executionpolicy remotesigned